prodaft/cradle/docs/content/docs/user-guide/analysts/notes.md

 Example: `~[[domain:example.com]]`.

 ### Best practices
-- Use aliases to improve readability.
-- Keep notes concise.
-CRADLE aggregates them under related entries.
-- Save work in progress notes as fleeting notes until ready to finalize.
+Use aliases to improve readability, keep notes concise since CRADLE aggregates them under related entries, and save work in progress as fleeting notes until you are ready to finalize.

 ## Adding and referencing files in notes